 Scores range from 118 to 132 for each section which are then added together so that the entire exam is scored from 472 – 528.
 A score of 500 or over is considered competitive for medical school; for most schools the average is about 510.

-*Registration for April, May and June test days will become available at noon on February 17, 2021 for the locations in eastern part of the country.
+*Registration for January and March through June 22 test dates will begin on October 13 at noon.
 If you don’t have an AAMC number, you will need one.
 You can open an account now.
 For official details and information, visit the AAMC website.

 *Registration for July, August and September dates will become available in May.